Guide for AI Coding Agents to Integrate Luciq on Android

 true

-Enable Network Interception (Gradle plugin examples)
+Part A: Enable Network Interception (Gradle Plugin)

 Kotlin DSL (build.gradle.kts):